1081-Bioinformatics/hw1/README.md

 ## File

 * hw1_ref.R: You can start from this reference code, and try to write your own comment in English
-* pam1.txt: Point Accepted Mutation Matrix
+* mut.txt: the mutation probability matrix

 ## Command